Planet Earth (2006 TV series): Feature film

 Alongside the commissioning of the television series, BBC Worldwide and GreenLight Media secured financing for a US$15 million film version of Planet Earth.
 This followed the earlier success of Deep Blue, the BBC's 2003 theatrical nature documentary which used re-edited footage from The Blue Planet.
 The film was co-directed by Alastair Fothergill and Mark Linfield and produced by Alix Tidmarsh and Sophokles Tasioulis.
 Only 30% of the footage shown in Earth is new, with the remainder being reworked from the television series to suit the narrative of the film.
 David Attenborough was replaced as narrator by high-profile actors: Patrick Stewart for the UK market and James Earl Jones for the United States.

 Earth had its worldwide premiere in September 2007 at the San Sebastián International Film Festival in San Sebastián, Spain, in Basque Country.
 Lionsgate released the film in several international markets over the following year.
 In the United States, it became the first film to be released by Disneynature, the Walt Disney Company's new nature documentary arm.
 When released on Earth Day 2009 it set the record for the highest opening weekend gross for a nature documentary, and went on to become the third highest grossing documentary of all time.
 It has grossed more than $108 million worldwide; in the nature documentary genre, only March of the Penguins has achieved greater box-office success.

 Reception

 Critical reception

 Planet Earth received widespread critical acclaim.
-On review aggregation website Rotten Tomatoes, the miniseries has an approval rating of 95% based on 22 reviews, with an average rating of 9/10.
+On review aggregation website Rotten Tomatoes, the miniseries has an approval rating of 100% based on 21 reviews, with an average rating of 9.8/10.
 The critical consensus reads "Planet Earth weaves innovative camera techniques and patient observation to deliver viewers an astounding glimpse of the world's perils and wonders, capturing jaw-dropping scenery and animals on both an epic and intimate scale."
 Time magazine's James Poniewozik named it one of the Top 10 New TV Series of 2007, ranking it at No. 4.
 In 2019, Planet Earth and its sequel were ranked 72nd on The Guardians list of the 100 best TV shows of the 21st century.
+As of 2023, Planet Earth is ranked third on IMDb's Top 250 TV Shows.